camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 `````

-Cherry Framework will require the name of input and output to build the templates and documentation.
+Cherry Framework will require the name of Input and Output to build the templates and documentation.
-To be consistent, create in this class a constant per input: if the name change, then the constant will
+To be consistent, create in this class a constant per Input: if the name change, then the constant will
 change, and you will be able to detect it via a compilation error.